liuchengxu/vim-clap/docs/src/plugins/config.md

 #
 # Possible values:
 # - `visual-lines`: Always render the visual lines only.
-# - `entire-buffer-unless-exceeding`: Render the entire buffer until
+# - `entire-buffer-up-to-limit`: Render the entire buffer until
 # the buffer size exceeds the size limit (in bytes).
 #
 # # Example